akasokan99/kata_cloudNurdz/ADR/Reuse existing API from the reservation system.md

 **Status:**

-Approved by all the parties involved (Architects, Business owners, Product owners, Development team)
+Approved by all the parties involved (Architects, business owners, product owners, Development team)

 **Consequences:**

 Any changes in the API may have adverse impact to the consumers in this case agency trip management and reservation portal.
-But the versioning should mitigate impact
+But following the API governance to use API versioning, following the product lifecycle should mitigate the risk